Starting to Run after Ten Years

 I hope you stick with it.

-I think you will find a lot of the information you need in my Beginner Running Tips
+You will find a lot of the information you need in my Beginner Running Tips section

-In there are also some beginner running programs.
+.
+They get you to running 15, 20 or 30 minutes non-stop.
 Many people love them.
 I get raving reviews quite frequently.

 Some people however, tell me they don't like them and want something that starts more aggressively.

-So, have a look at them and adjust them to your liking, but do use the same principles.
+So, have a look at the beginner running programs and adjust them to your liking, but do use the same principles.
 Before you'll know it you are running 5 minutes at a time, 10 minutes at a time, 15 minutes at a time etc.